Cognition Theory: Cognition of Commonsense Objects

 Only the form or also the color?

-And also of course this orange – I mean, all this sense information is changing every moment.
-So what we would call a commonsense orange is something that extends over all the information of all the senses and which extends over time.
-But all you can ever know is the information of one sense in one moment at a time.
-So you see the problem here.
-How do you ever know a commonsense orange that extends over time and extends over all the sense information?
+All the sense information regarding this object is changing every moment.
+What we would call a commonsense orange is something that extends over all the information of all the senses, and it extends over time.
+But all we can ever know is the information of one sense in one moment at a time.
+So, you see the problem here.
+How do we ever know a commonsense orange that extends over time and extends over all the sense information?

-The mind conceives of a commonsense object.
-A commonsense orange – you never see a commonsense orange, you never taste a commonsense orange, all you do is see a colored form and taste a taste, and only one moment of it at a time.
+The conceptual mind synthesizes and conceives of a commonsense object.
+According to this interpretation, we never actually see a commonsense orange, we never taste a commonsense orange.
+All we see is an orange-colored round shape and all we taste is a specific taste and only one moment of it at a time.
 That’s very profound.
-In order to understand the whole discussion of non-conceptual cognition – which is emphasized so much in particularly Kagyu and Nyingma, but also in Sakya – you have to understand that.
-Otherwise, their discussion doesn’t really make very much sense.
-Not that it doesn’t make sense, but we get the wrong idea.
-And, if you think about it, it does make sense – about non-conceptual cognition and the importance of that in meditation.
+In order to understand the whole discussion of non-conceptual cognition, which is emphasized so much, particularly in Kagyu, Nyingma and Sakya, we have to understand that.
+Otherwise we get the wrong idea from the discussion in their mahamudra and dzogchen texts about non-conceptual cognition and the importance of that in meditation.
 I find it a very lovely point and really very profound.

-In other words, all that you ever know through the senses, non-conceptually, is the information of one sense, and only one moment of it at a time.
-That’s all you know.
-But a commonsense object is something that is not just an orange circle.
-A commonsense orange, that doesn’t exist for just one moment; it extends over time.
-You think it’s sitting on the table there all day long.
-Well, really you just know that through a concept, because in any moment all you see is one moment of an orange circle, and it’s changing every moment, of course.
-So the actual commonsense object is something that is only known conceptually, and would have a taste, and a smell, and a physical sensation if you held it in your hand, and so on.
+In other words, all that we ever know through the senses, non-conceptually, is the information of one sense and only one moment of it at a time.
+That’s all we know.
+However, a commonsense object is not just an orange-colored round shape.
+A commonsense orange doesn’t exist for just one moment; it extends over time.
+We think an orange is sitting on the table over there all day long, but how do we know that?
+We know that only through the concept of an orange that extends over time, because in any moment all we see is one moment of an orange-colored round shape, and it’s changing every moment, of course.

 Do you mean by “commonsense object” that this is seen in the same way by everybody?